CV page

 Teaching

-I teach in the courses Special Pathology and Clinical Pathology, and I have been course leader for Special Pathology in the Veterinary program for many years.
+I teach in the courses Special Pathology and Diagnostic Pathology, and I have been course leader for Special Pathology in the Veterinary program for many years.
 The teaching has mainly involved necropsies, diseases of the endocrine system, neuropathology and histopathology.
 Further, I am mentor for veterinarians who participate in specialist training in pathology at BVF.

 Research